2004 NCAA Division I women's tennis championships

-The 2004 NCAA Division I Women's Tennis Championships were the 23rd annual tournaments to determine the national champions of NCAA Division I women's singles, doubles, and team collegiate tennis in the United States.
+The 2004 NCAA Division I women's tennis championships were the 23rd annual championships hosted by the NCAA to determine the national champions of women's singles, doubles, and team collegiate tennis among its Division I member programs in the United States.

 Stanford defeated UCLA in the team final, 4–1, to claim their thirteenth national title, the Cardinal's fifth title in eight years.

 Additionally, Stanford's Amber Liu became the fourth player to repeat as the singles national champion.

 Host

 This year's tournaments were hosted by the University of Georgia at the Dan Magill Tennis Complex in Athens, Georgia.

-The men's and women's NCAA tennis championships would not be held jointly until 2006.
+The men's and women's NCAA tennis championships would not be held concurrently at the same site until 2006.